Rajeshwari-Rudra/GDP1/README.md

-# Lost Treasure
+# Lost Treasure:
+## Statement of Purpose:
-This game is similar to that of treasure hunt.
-We will take certain area into consideration and make them into blocks mainly 10x10.Players earn points when ever they reach the set location which is also called as "Destination".Each player can create a team and can play together.They can also enter into a competition and can compete with each other.
+In this app we are gooing to create a game mainly for the students of Northwest Missouri State University.This game helps the bearcats to explore various places on campus and helps in building team work by working in teams.This game is similar to that of treasure hunt.
+We will take certain area into consideration and make them into blocks mainly 10x10.
+Players earn points whenever they reach the set location which is also called as "Destination".Each player can create a team and can play together.They can also enter into a competition and can compete with each other.

 # Team Members and Their Roles
 1. Rajeshwari Rudravaram - Team Lead